ajspurr/medical_cost_prediction/README.md

 RMSE penalizes large errors the most.
 MAE does not penalize large errors as much.
 Median absolute error penalizes large errors the least.
 R-squared represents the percent of the variation of the target that is explained by it's relationship with the features.
 R-squared is a relative measure whereas RMSE and MAE are absolute measures.
 One drawback of R-squared is that by the nature of its calculation, it improves every time you add a new variable to the model.
 Adjusted R-squared corrects for this. ([Source](https://towardsdatascience.com/evaluation-metrics-model-selection-in-linear-regression-73c7573208be))

-### Assumptions #2: No Multicollinearity Between Predictor Variables
+### Assumption #2: No Multicollinearity Between Predictor Variables
 VIF table below shows that multicollinearity between numerical variables is not present.
 A value of 1 indicates that there is no correlation with any other predictor variables.
 A value between 1 and 5 indicates mild correlation, generally not enough to require attention.
 A value between 5 and 10 indicates moderate correlation.
 A value of 10 or greather indicates severe correlation (a.k.a. multicollinearity), in which case the coefficient estimates and p-values in the regression output are likely unreliable.
 Even if none of the variable pairs are highly correlated, multicollinearity can still be present as a given variable can be explained by two or more other variables.
 (References: [1](https://www.statology.org/how-to-calculate-vif-in-python/), [2](https://quantifyinghealth.com/correlation-collinearity-multicollinearity/))